jpochetedmead/JPochetEdmead/README.md

 Computer Software Engineering Technology student at Thaddeus Stevens College of Technology expecting to graduate in May 2022.

-Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.
-I pay a lot of attention to detail to generate best products.
+Programmer specialized in web development using multiple tools, frameworks, and libraries both in the frontend and backend.
+I pay a lot of attention to detail to generate the best products.

 💻 Languages and Tools: 🛠️